GovTechSG/seed-primer-documentation/prereq-remove-existing-software.md

   1. Check with the team that provided you the Internet Device to know if it already has an MDM.
   2. Choose one of the following steps:

      i.
-If the device has an MDM, unenrol the device from it.
+If the device has an MDM, contact the respective IT administrator to unenrol the device from it.

      ii.
 If the device does not have an MDM, proceed to step **c.Remove Tanium Client**.

  </details>